Office for Students with Disabilities

 Retention or Purge of Student Files

-student's file for seven consecutive years of enrollment.
+to retain the student's file for seven consecutive years of enrollment.

 The file will be purged after the student has not been enrolled in the University for at least seven consecutive academic years.